-Regional management through RACs
+Regional management through ACs

 The membership in the Baltic Sea AC is one way to influence the formulation of fisheries policy and other measures that affect fish stocks and the natural environment of the Baltic Sea, as it provides advice and submits proposals to the European Commission and the Member States in the region.
 We focus particularly on the management of Baltic cod, reducing illegal fishing and increasing gear selectivity.

-The creation of Regional Advisory Councils (RACs) was one of the pillars of the 2002 reform of the EU’s Common Fisheries Policy (CFP).
+The creation of Advisory Councils (ACs) was one of the pillars of the 2002 reform of the EU’s Common Fisheries Policy (CFP).
 The decision to set up regional councils was taken following pressure from various stakeholders who found it difficult to exert any influence on the decisions that shape the way the fisheries sector is managed.